framesurge/perseus/docs/next/en-US/reference/define-app.md

 # `define_app!`

-The core of Perseus is how it interacts with the CLI, which acts as the engine that runs your code.
-The bridge between these two systems is the `define_app!` macro, which accepts a number of options that define your app.
+Perseus used to be configured through a macro rather than through `PerseusApp`: `define_app!`.
+For now, this is still supported, but it will be removed in the next major release.
+If you're still using `define_app!`, you should switch to `PerseusApp` when possible.
+Note also that `define_app!` is now simply a wrapper for `PerseusApp`.

 The smallest this can reasonably get is a fully self-contained app (taken from [here](https://github.com/arctic-hen7/perseus/tree/main/examples/comprehensive/tiny/src/lib.rs)):